-The fields due to various types of uniformly accelerated sources in de Sitter space-time found in Ref.
-24, as well as those described briefly in Ref.
-25, were constructed by employing the conformal relation between Minkowski and de Sitter space-times.
-When analyzing the worldlines of the sources in de Sitter space-time and their relation to the corresponding worldlines in Minkowski space-time we need to introduce appropriate coordinate systems.
+The fields due to various types of uniformly accelerated sources in de Sitter spacetime found in [24], as well as those described briefly in Ref.
+[25], were constructed by employing the conformal relation between Minkowski and de Sitter spacetimes.
+When analyzing the worldlines of the sources in de Sitter spacetime and their relation to the corresponding worldlines in Minkowski spacetime we need to introduce appropriate coordinate systems.
 Suitable coordinates will later be used to exhibit various properties of the fields.
-An extensive literature exists on various types of coordinates in de Sitter space (e.g., Refs.
-41 and 42); we will survey some of them in this section.
+An extensive literature exists on various types of coordinates in de Sitter space (e.g. [41, 42]), but we want to survey some of them in this section.
 In particular, we relate them to the corresponding coordinates on conformally related Minkowski spaces since this does not appear to be given elsewhere.
-In the next section, after identifying the worldlines of uniformly accelerated particles in de Sitter space, we shall construct coordinate systems tied to such particles, such as Rindler-type "accelerated" coordinates, or Robinson-Trautman-type coordinates in which the null cones emanating from the particles have especially simple forms.
+In the next section, after identifying the worldlines of uniformly accelerated particles in de Sitter space, we shall construct new coordinate systems tied to such particles, such as Rindler-type "accelerated" coordinates, or Robinson-Trautman-type coordinates in which the null cones emanating from the particles have especially simple forms.
 These coordinate systems will turn out to be very useful in analyzing the fields.
 Here, in the main text, however, only a brief description of relevant coordinates will be given.
 More details, including both formulas and illustrations, are relegated to the Appendix.